edsu/twitterdev-twarc2/README.md

 * origins in 2014 and Mellon: docnow.io
 * community (website, slack): collaborators on v2 Betsy Alpert, Igor Brigadir, Sam Hames, Jeff Sauer, Daniel Verdeer, Laura Wrubel
-* principles of twarc2: link to blog post;
+* principles of twarc2: link to blog post
+  * authenticity: fullest representation of a tweet (from twitter)
+  * reliability: respond to network failure, long paging requests, streams (months), handle quotas
+  * traceable: log everything that's going on
+  * get out of the way of analysis: write to files as JSON
+  * pipelines: line-oriented json for pipelines
+  * migration path from v1 to v2
 * documentation: https://twarc-project.readthedocs.io

 2. Academic Research product track (Suhem) Why use a library (Suhem)